About

 Care Line Director

-Benjamin (he/him) is an educator, minister-in-supervision, and board certified coach (NBC-HWC) from Sonoma County.
-He is currently pursuing a Ph.D. in Organizational Leadership (Interdisciplinary Coaching Psychology) at Concordia University, Chicago, and is a candidate for interfaith ordination at The New Seminary for Interfaith Studies.
-Benjamin's previous studies include a B.A. in Music from Sonoma State University and an M.A. in Church Music & Liturgy/Conducting from Saint Joseph’s College, Indiana, where he completed his capstone research paper on communal grief processing rituals.
+Rev. Benjamin (he/him) is a community minister, educator, and national board-certified health & wellness coach (NBC-HWC) from Sonoma County.
+He is ordained in interfaith community, and he is currently pursuing a Ph.D. in Organizational Leadership (A Phenomenology of Holistic Coaching) at Concordia University, Chicago.
+Benjamin's previous studies include a B.A. in Music from Sonoma State University, an M.Th. from The New Seminary for Interfaith Studies, and an M.A. in Music (Church Music & Liturgy; Conducting) from the Rensselaer Program at Saint Joseph’s College, Indiana, where he completed his capstone research paper on communal grief processing rituals.

 John Brett